Read our terms & conditions. Read our privacy policy

 cataract-surgeon

-Our Private Cataract Surgeons
+Our Cataract Surgery Consultants

 At Optegra, your care is led by some of the most respected cataract surgery consultants in the UK.
 All of our surgeons are NHS-trained and highly experienced, with thousands of successful procedures carried out.